Swimming: What are the benefits for runners?

 ‘Swimming works your heart harder than other exercises because you are engaging several different muscle groups which puts new and different stresses on the body to which it must adapt,’ explains Hobson.

-It can also add some much-needed variety to your training schedule – particularly if you are not doing any form of cross-training.
-It's a good way of freshening things up, and giving both mind and body a break from running.
+It can also add some much-needed variety to your training schedule – particularly if you are not doing any form of cross training.
+It’s a good way of freshening things up, and giving both mind and body a break from running.
 As Hobson says, ‘Adding swim sessions into your routine can also break up the monotony of training.’

 The health benefits of swimming

-Swimming helps support recovery from injury
+Helps to support recovery from injury

 If you’re recovering from a joint or muscle injury then swimming is a good way to keep up your fitness without putting strain on the bones, joints or muscles.
 Swimming is a low-impact sport that helps to cushion and support without putting any pressure on joints while helping to strengthen connective tissue and build muscle around the joints while you recover.